 - Governmental Funds These funds are used to account for essentially the same functions reported as governmental activities in the government-wide financial statements.
-However, the governmental funds utilize a spendable financial resources measurement focus found in the government-wide financial statements.
+However, the governmental funds utilize a spendable financial resources measurement focus rather than the economic resources measurement focus found in the government-wide financial statements.
 This financial resources measurement focus allows the governmental fund statements to provide information on near-term inflows and outflows of spendable resources as well as balances of spendable resources available at the end of the fiscal year.
 Consequently, the governmental fund statements provide a detailed short-term view that may be used to evaluate the County's near-term financing requirements.
 This short-term view is useful when compared to the long-term financing requirements.
 This short-term view is useful when compared to the long-term view presented as governmental activities in the government-wide financial statements.
-To facilitate this comparison, both the governmental balance sheet and the governmental fund statement of revenues, expenditures, and changes in fund balances provide a reconciliation of governmental funds to governmental activities. - Proprietary Funds The County maintains one type of proprietary fund which is the hospital fund.
+To facilitate this comparison, both the governmental balance sheet and the governmental funds to governmental activities. - Proprietary Funds The County maintains one type of proprietary fund which is the hospital fund.
 This fund is used to report business-type activities in the government-wide financial statements.
 The County uses the hospital fund to account for the fiscal activities relating to the hospital and emergency medical services provided in Franklin County.
 Proprietary funds provide the same type of information found in the government-wide financial statements, but in greater detail.